Full name James Henry Kenneth Adams

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Jimmy Adams, a talented opening batsman and brilliant fielder, has been a fine servant for his home county, Hampshire, for over a decade.
-Higher honours have passed him by but at domestic level he has enjoyed great success in one-day cricket and grew into a fine captain after his appointment in 2012.
+Jimmy Adams, a dedicated and selfless opening batsman and brilliant fielder, was a fine servant for his home county, Hampshire, for well over a decade.
+Higher honours passed him by but at domestic level he has enjoyed great success in one-day cricket and grew into a fine captain after his appointment in 2012.
 Captaincy had come late, however, as he was well past his 30th birthday and it gradually weighed on him.
 By the end of 2015 he had conceded both the limited-overs and Championship captaincies to James Vince.
 His Twitter account neatly summed up the pressures on a county pro with family responsibilities: "Lucky husband & father (if a little tired), part time dog walker & crabby cricketer."

 Born in Winchester, Adams represented England Under-19s and broke into the Hampshire side at the end of the 2002 season, after which he became a regular.
 In 2005 he was part of the side who finished runners-up in the County Championship.
 A year later he made 168 as Hampshire chased down 404 to win at Headingley and scored over 1000 runs in a season for the first-time, earning his county cap after an unbeaten 262 at Trent Bridge.